koen-seeuws/2025-azure-functions/README.md

-# 2025-azure-functions
+# No Servers?
+No Problem!
+Demystifying Azure Functions
-Just playing around with Azure Functions
+Preparing a talk regarding Azure Functions